desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 If something ever goes wrong and you see an error, you can find the log here: `%APPDATA%\Roaming\Kodi\kodi.log`.

 ### Real Debrid
-To be able to access more content you can subcribe to ["Real Debrid"](https://real-debrid.com).
+To be able to access more content you can subcribe to ["Real Debrid"](http://real-debrid.com/?id=2307762).
 It costs about 4.25 C$/month.
 You have to configure it after.
 To configure it, search for one of the video add-ons which uses it, for example, Nemesis.
 Select Dependenies -> ResolveURL -> Configure -> Universal Resolvers -> Real-Debrid -> (Re)Authorize My Account -> Follow instructions on the screen.

+### 4K

+Nemesis -> Movie Zone -> 4K Movies
+Skynet -> Watch The Latest Movies And Shows At The Flix -> Watch At The Flix -> 4K UHD Movies -> Skynet -> Maverick TV -> Maverick 4K UHD Movies
+Skynet -> Maverick TV -> Real Debrid 4k UHD and FHD Skynet -> Supremacy -> 4K Movies

 ## Zona
 You can also install [Zona](http://zona.ru/en/) which enables to stream torrents.